-• When There Is an Increased Downtime In Between Calls: Increased downtime in between the calls means reduced agent efficiency and productivity.
-Without a proper call management tool, the agents may have to spend a lot of their valuable time in transitioning between each call, which results in increased downtime.
+- When There Is an Increased Downtime In Between Calls: Increased downtime in between the calls means reduced agent efficiency and productivity.
+Without a proper call management tool, the agents may have to spend a lot of their valuable time transitioning between each call, which results in increased downtime.
 With the implementation of the ACD system, calls can be assigned quickly and efficiently to the available agents without any downtime.
-The system uses an algorithm to route calls based on the customer’s details and agent’s progress in their current calls.
-Thus, the ACD system can be really beneficial to reduce downtime, increase agent’s efficiency, and to manage the entire call flow with ease.
+The system uses an algorithm to route calls based on the customer’s details and agents’ progress in their current calls.
+Thus, the ACD system can be really beneficial to reducing downtime, increasing the agent’s efficiency, and managing the entire call flow with ease.

-• When There Is Increased Agent’s Average Handle Time: The Average Handle Time or AHT is the average duration of the entire call transaction between the agent and the customer.
+- When There Is Increased Agent’s Average Handle Time: The Average Handle Time or AHT is the average duration of the entire call transaction between the agent and the customer.
 The AHT can increase if the calls are being connected to the wrong agent who doesn’t have the right set of skills to solve a particular query.
 Struggling to find the right solution to a customer’s issue without having the right expertise or knowledge can increase the agent’s Average Handle Time to a great extent.
-To overcome this problem, an ACD system can be implemented.
+To overcome this problem, an Automatic Call Distribution System can be implemented.
 The system can efficiently perform skill-based routing of the calls to the right agents based on the particular type of query, language, etc.